Go Back

 Notes

 What type of cake can you use?
 Any type of chocolate cake you like.
-A favorite of mine is devil’s food cake mix because it has a rich chocolate flavor.
+A favorite of mine is Devil’s food cake mix because it has a rich chocolate flavor.
 But any chocolate mix will do.

-Melted butter topping: there is another way to make the topping for this dump cake, and I think it's even easier.
+Melted butter topping: There is another way to make the topping for this dump cake, and I think it's even easier.
 Simply melt the butter and mix it with the cake mix in a bowl.
 It will be somewhat crumbly and slightly wet with some dry spots.
 It's how we make the cherry dump cake recipe.
 I find that this method makes for a crunchier topping.

 QR Code linking back to recipe